 The tub measures 35”x53”x37.5”.
 The seat is 30” wide, making it the widest seat on this list.
 The threshold step is 6” and you have the ability to raise it another 2” if needed.
 It weighs 245 lbs.

-Safety features include two built-in grip bars, outward swinging door for easy opening in case of emergencies, and an anti-slip floor.
+Ella Titan walk in tub includes two built-in grip bars, outward swinging door for easy opening in case of emergencies, and an anti-slip floor.
 The dual massage system has both air and hydro jets included.
 This model also comes in a right-hand drain option.
 All plumbing and safety features are ADA compliant.